Getting Results for a Better Tomorrow

 Crime & Public Safety

-Ken is an experienced leader who knows the community and will build upon the Safer Kentucky Act by working with LMPD and Oldham County police.
-Ken will continue to help stop the wave of crime threatening our families, property, and schools.
+Ken is an experienced leader who knows the community and will continue to support LMPD and Oldham County police.
 He will continue to prioritize your safety through:

 Education